📈 Time Series¶

 -

-This paper proposes STK-Adapter, which embeds three MoE modules at every layer of an LLM—ST-MoE for capturing spatiotemporal structure, EA-MoE for modeling event chain semantics, and CMA-MoE for deep cross-modal alignment—to address the spatiotemporal information loss and layer-wise dilution caused by shallow alignment between TKG embeddings and LLMs in existing methods, achieving significant improvements over SOTA on four benchmark datasets.
+This paper proposes STK-Adapter, which embeds three MoE modules in each layer of a Large Language Model (LLM)—ST-MoE for capturing spatio-temporal structures, EA-MoE for modeling event chain semantics, and CMA-MoE for deep cross-modal alignment.
+It addresses the issues of spatio-temporal information loss and layer-wise dilution caused by shallow alignment between TKG embeddings and LLMs, significantly outperforming SOTA on four benchmark datasets.

 - Temporal Leakage in Search-Engine Date-Filtered Web Retrieval: A Retrospective Forecasting Case Study